Breton Fisherman's Prayer Plaque (MO 63.4861)

 Scrimshaw

-Whale tooth engraved a frigate running before the wind under full sail on front.
-The back is engraved in black and red image a woman in a full length dress with a checkered apron holding a tiny parasol in her right hand and handkerchief in her left.
+Whale tooth engraved with a frigate running before the wind under full sail on the front.
+The back is engraved in black and red image of a woman in a full length dress with a checkered apron holding a tiny parasol in her right hand and handkerchief in her left.
 It was used as a bookend in the Oval Office.

 John F. Kennedy Presidential Library and Museum, Boston, MA.
 Accession number MO 63.6112